CharlesTaylor7/acronymia/README.md

 - [ ] The number of letters in the acronym is itself random, between 3 to 8.
 - [ ] Make the random selection enforce pronounceability.
 (For now the game could be called initialismia).

-## Initial Feedback
+## Initial Feedback - Mar 19th

 ###  Dark Mode
-- 7/8 of playtesters  requested Dark mode.
+- 6/7 of playtesters requested Dark mode.

 ### Positive Feedback
 - People found it easy to use

 ### Bugs
 - Submission counter would often not update in realtime.